 OPEN LEARNING CULTURE

-Unfortunately, at the time, such terms as “open learning platforms” did not exist, much less formalized cultures of same.
+Unfortunately, at the time, phrases like “open learning platforms” didn’t exist, much less formalized cultures of same.
 While there were pockets of undergrad and grad students, even professors, engaged in these types of activities in the far-flung corners of libraries and pubs, they were not very easy to find and/or finagle one’s way into.